open-pack/openpack-dataset/README.md

 ### Preprocessed Dataset

 Sensors used in the OpenPack dataset have different sampling rates.
 Therefore, each sensor is stored in a separate file.
 When you use them, you have to combine them using timestamps associated with each record.
-But we understand that it's not easy for the new comer.
+But we understand that it's not easy for the newcomer.

 Therefore, we prepared a pre-processed dataset for the quick trial.
 IMU data from 4 sensors and work operation labels are combined into one CSV file.